The beauty of Romanesque art comes as a shock.Marie-Madeleine Davy

 - Work in co-responsibility with the Maison du Visitor team.

-Personalized assessment with tutors
+Personalized evaluation with the tutors

 - Regular interviews with permanent guides during the training,